ausbin/ted/README.md

 The code is not beautiful since it was made in a week, but it works.
 In particular, I was stubborn and wrote my own image converter and level generators in C in tools/ which worked just well enough to finish the homework.
-They only support a subset of inputs (e.g. some PNG features), but in all, the asset generation is prety nice and prevents hardcoding level data in hand-written C.
+They only support a subset of inputs (e.g. some PNG features) and leak memory like as stuck pig, but in all, the asset generation is pretty nice and prevents hardcoding level data in hand-written C.